planetpowershell/planetpowershell/README.md

 Adding yourself as an author is easy!
 All you need to do is fork this project, and add a file to the `src\Firehose.Web\Authors\` folder.

 The author file is a C# class that implements the `IAmACommunityMember` interface.
-It doesn't matter if you don't know C# though: just follow the many examples already there.
+It doesn't matter if you don't know C# though: follow the many examples already there.

 You can even do this via the GitHub editor.
 If you have never done anything like this, there are plenty of people that can help!